TobTheRock/vscode_cpp_codegen/README.md

 # codegen-cpp README

-I grew tired of writing a lot a of c++ stubs, copying and altering interfaces, so I wrote this extension, which allows the generation of C++ stubs.
+I grew tired of "writing" C++ definition stubs by copying around declarations from (interface) header files.
+Thus I wrote this extension, which helps generating said stubs from a header file.
+Additionally it allows creating the necessary files for an implementation of a given interface.
 Still not perfect, but should work for the most common use cases.
 ## Features
 The extension is automatically loaded when using the C++ language.